gvwilson/thirdbit/src/fiction/santas/index.md

 He ruffled her feathers with the tip of his finger.

 The crew slung rope ladders over the ship's starboard gunwale.
-The two captains and Finner took up positions on the forward ladder while three pirates clambered down each of the others.
+The two captains and Finner took positions on the forward ladder while three pirates clambered down each of the others.

 "Ready?"
 Captain Clausbeard asked,
 taking a bulky control with an extensible antenna out of his pocket.